 Professor Siebert joined the Krannert School of Management at Purdue University in January 2004.
 He also teaches MBA courses at the University of Chicago (Booth School of Business) during the summer terms.
 Professor Siebert has various publications in top

+learning by doing).
 His areas of expertise include the semiconductor industry, the pharmaceutical industry and the housing market.
+He also does research on the housing market.

 Professor Siebert was a (Visiting) Associate Professor at the University of Chicago, Harvard University, Yale University, University of Toronto, Ludwig Maximilians University (Munich, Germany), Center for Economic Studies (Munich, Germany), Social Science